Grunet/digestible-wcag-website/src/index.md

 {% ImageProcessingShortcode images.mobileEmailPreview.path, images.mobileEmailPreview.alt %}

-To check out this email's contents in your browser, follow [this link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/Grunet/digestible-wcag-sc-emails/master/dist/1-3-3.html).
+You can check out [this email's contents in your browser](https://htmlpreview.github.io/?https://raw.githubusercontent.com/Grunet/digestible-wcag-sc-emails/master/dist/1-3-3.html).
 To switch the success criterion, change the last 3 numbers in the URL accordingly.

 ## Why was it made?